Skip to main content

 * In Grafana 10, this accepts both simple arrays and the Vector interface

-* In Grafana 11, the Vector interface will be removed
+* In Grafana 11, the Vector interface has been removed

 */